Dr Desmond Morris artist and anthropologist

 Publications and more TV

 Morris’s books include The Naked Ape: A Zoologist’s Study of the Human Animal, published in 1967.
 Anyone of a certain age is familiar with that title!
+This study of human behaviour from a zoologist’s perspective became a huge, international bestseller.

 The book sold well enough for Morris to move to Malta in 1968 to write a sequel and other books.
 In 1979 he undertook a television series for Thames TV, The Human Race, followed in 1982 by Man Watching in Japan, The Animals Road Show in 1986 and then several other series.